-- 6.8 Vue told us that it monitored other cinemas' programming, market share, box office revenues and both ticket prices and prices of ancillary products in all areas where it had a cinema.
-As a rule of thumb, Vue saw each cinema's market as covering a 20minute drive-time around it, and viewed every cinema within that isochrone as a competitor.
-It did not distinguish between multiplexes or art-house cinemas in choosing which to monitor.63 - 6.9 Similarly to Odeon and Vue, Showcase told us that it viewed any and all cinemas as competitors in each local market and actively monitored what they were playing, their prices, whether they were giving more priority to 3D or 2D versions of a film, and their running times and start times.64 - 6.10 We found that in general smaller operators tend to carry out less formal monitoring of the activities of other cinema operators and some (eg The Institute of Contemporary Arts (ICA)) focus their monitoring on certain types of cinemas.
-Others, however, take a similar approach to that of the large operators: Filmhouse Edinburgh, for example, told us that it constantly monitored its competitiveness across the board within its local area.

-6.11 Most operators we talked to told us that they monitored their competitors in local areas.
+- 6.9 Odeon told us that although it perceived Vue and Cineworld as its main competitors nationally, competition took place predominantly at the local level.
+Any cinema operating in a given catchment area was able to show the same films whether it was a large chain or an independent and regardless of the number of screens it had.
+Therefore Odeon considered that it would be in competition with all cinemas in the local market for each of its cinemas.
+It monitored prices at the local level and the evidence we saw shows that it monitors all cinemas (including Picturehouse) in any given area. - 6.10 Vue told us that it monitored other cinemas' programming, market share, box office revenues and both ticket prices and prices of ancillary products in all areas where it had a cinema.
+As a rule of thumb, Vue saw each cinema's market as covering a 20-minute drive-time around it, and viewed every cinema within that isochrone as a competitor.
+It did not distinguish between multiplexes or art-house cinemas in choosing which to monitor. - 6.11 Similarly to Odeon and Vue, Showcase told us that it viewed any and all cinemas as competitors in each local market and actively monitored what they were playing, their prices, whether they were giving more priority to 3D or 2D versions of a film, and their running times and start times. - 6.12 We found that in general smaller operators tend to carry out less formal monitoring of the activities of other cinema operators and some (eg The Institute of Contemporary Arts (ICA)) focus their monitoring on certain types of cinemas.
+Others, however, take a similar approach to that of the large operators: Filmhouse Edinburgh, for example, told us that it constantly monitored its competitiveness across the board within its local area. - 6.13 Most operators we talked to told us that they monitored their competitors in local areas.
 Some operators monitored only certain types of cinemas, but many monitored all cinemas, regardless of their size or mix of programming.